DormantLogician/equal-language-concept/doc/Structure.md

     'A
     'A['B]

 Used to give names to structure categories so they can be expanded elsewhere - can only be used to store structure categories.
-Labels may be used to create structure category definitions.
+Labels may be used to create structure category definitions - they must begin with an uppercase letter.
 Labels may also be anonymous.

 Labels may be defined with a category called a capture, which makes label accept a category as an argument - these labels can deduce to any category definition that accepts a capture matching restrictions defined by the label.
 Labels with captures may be used to create structure category definitions.